 As a writing coach, I’ve worked with many nonfiction authors.
 Here are some tips that can help you with your nonfiction project.

 Facts first: Now’s the time to check your subject knowledge.
 As you do some fact-finding to support your work, you might research details of an era or the history of a location.
 You could also interview experts or thought leaders on your topic.

 The more you understand your subject and the deeper you dive into the fascinating facts about it the more confidant you’ll feel when it comes to getting pen (or pixels) to paper.

 Caveat: I’ve known nonfiction writers to get caught up in their research and neglect the work of getting their materials organized and starting to write.
 It’s a tricky balance—but do be wary of being seduced away from writing by the intricacies of research.

-Your audience: Who will be reading your book?
+Consider your audience: Who is your reader?
 The general public?
 A corporate or academic audience?
-How do you connect with your audience?
+How do you connect with them?
 What tone is appropriate for your readers?

 Create an outline: Start by making a list of your main topics.
 These can become your chapter titles.
 Then, make bullet points beneath your main topics.
 These points will help you flesh out further ideas about your subject.

 Write a first draft: Follow your outline as you write your first draft.
 You might find new material to include as you write—or different subpoints to support your main topics.